 The half double crochet stitch is a favorite stitch for beginners and experienced crocheters alike.
 Learn how to crochet this easy and textured crochet stitch.

-The hdc stitch is know for it’s third loop that runs along the back side of the stitch.
-This gives it a unique texture.
+The hdc stitch is know for it’s special third loop that runs along the back side of the stitch.
+This gives it a unique texture separate from the single crochet stitch or double crochets.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.